Jollywatt/GeometricAlgebra.jl/docs/src/design.md

    all-bits value which satisfies the [metric signature interface](@ref sig-interface).
 - `T`: The numerical type of the coefficient of a `Blade`.
 - `K`: An `Int` specifying the grade of a `HomogeneousMultivector`.
-- `S`: The storage type of the components of a `CompositeMultivector`.
-This is assumed to be mutable, and is usually a subtype of `Vector`, `MVector` or `SparseVector`.
+- `S`: The storage type of the components vector of a `CompositeMultivector`.

 ## Metric Signatures